kolov/notipy/README.md

     mvn clean install -P pi

-or download it on your own risk from [hrer](http://nexus.akolov.com/content/repositories/releases/com/akolov/notipy/notipy/0.1.6/)
+or download it on your own risk from [this nexus repo](http://nexus.akolov.com/content/repositories/releases/com/akolov/notipy/notipy/0.1.6/)

 Test anywhere with: